Romania Travel Costs: A Realistic 14-Day Road Trip Budget

 Over 14 days, our total spend came to approximately 13,575 RON (~$3,141 USD for two people).
 That’s an average of 970 RON per day (~$224 USD), covering everything from car hire, accommodation and meals to tours, castle entries, and parking fees.

-Final Thoughts: Is Romania Still Great Value in 2025?
+Final Thoughts: Is Romania Still Good Value?

 For mid-range travellers, Romania remains one of the best-value destinations in Europe in 2025.
 It may not have the name recognition of other European hotspots, but what it offers—at such a reasonable price point—makes it well worth exploring.